 The South Carolina workers’ compensation law has done a great job encouraging employers to keep workplaces safe.
 How does it work so effectively?
-The law compels most employers to carry insurance to pay for medical care and disability caused by workplace accidents.
+Two ways.
+First, almost all job injuries are covered by workers' comp.
+Second, the law compels most employers to carry insurance to pay for medical care and disability caused by workplace accidents.
 Most bosses find that they can get the best results (and lower their insurance costs) by putting top-of-the-line safety measures in place.

 Despite this incentive and many employers who strive to keep their employees safe, work accidents still happen.
 These are some of the most common serious workplace injuries we help people with at Holland & Usry:

 - Rotator cuff tears.
 You spend your career doing overhead work or your arm gets violently yanked by a heavy pipe dropping from above.
 Suddenly your shoulder joint pops loudly as the muscles and ligaments surrounding it rip through and collapse.